 I honestly can’t make up my mind at this point.
-Part of me, want to recommend this panel to anyone looking for a pretty cool gadget to go on their desk, shelf or display cabinet.
+Part of me, wants to recommend this panel to anyone looking for a pretty cool gadget to go on their desk, shelf or display cabinet.
 The other part, just want to curse it back to hell.
 Since I’ve gone there and back again, the least I can do is give you a fair warning.

 The good stuff

-And what’s not too like?
+And what’s not to like?
 A handsomely looking RGB LED panel made out of 256 individually addressable WS2812b hidden behind perfectly diffused acrylic glass.
 It’s not just a pretty panel though!
 It’s a DIY SMD kit that will also teach you how to solder various components and use them to drive various animations.

 The panel supports the following modes: